-Whether you broke up because of cheating, lying, financial reasons, or your loved one decided the relationship was not working, the end of a relationship can be crushing.
+Whether you broke up because of cheating, lying, money problems, or because your loved one decided the relationship was not working, the end of a relationship can be crushing.
 So, what should you do now?
 Read on, and I’ll tell you what to do after a breakup.

 After a breakup, the smart thing to do is to get yourself away from the fallout zone as calmly and briskly as you can.
 The longer you remain on the “battlefield,” the more likely you will do or say something regrettable.
 Same for your ex.